nikerla/vc-content/pages/forms/estimate-form.md

                             We will never share your project details with parties that are not directly specified by your team.
 We’re happy to execute an NDA, and you can expedite this process by downloading, signing, and sending this form.
-We will sign it and return for your records.
+We will sign it and return for your records
                         </span>
                     </li>
                 </ul>